KauzClay/docs-tap/workloads/spec-reference.hbs.md

 This topic tells you about the default supply chains and templates provided by Tanzu Application Platform (commonly known as TAP).
-It describes the `workload.spec.params` parameters that are configured in workload objects, and the `deliverable.spec.params` parameters that are configured in the deliverable object.
+It describes the `workload.spec.params` parameters that are configured in workload objects and the `deliverable.spec.params` parameters that are configured in the deliverable object.

-## <a id="workload-parameter"></a> Workload Parameter Reference
+## <a id="workload-parameter"></a> Workload parameter reference

-The supply chains and templates provided by the Out of the Box packages contain a series of parameters that customize supply chain behavior.
+The supply chains and templates provided by the Out of the Box packages contain a series of parameters that customize supply-chain behavior.
 This section describes the `workload.spec.params` parameters that can be configured in workload objects.

-The following table provides a list of supply chain resources organized by the resource in the supply chain where they are used.
-Some of these resources might not be applicable depending on the supply chain in use.
+The following table provides a list of supply-chain resources organized by the resource in the supply chain where they are used.
+Some of these resources might not be applicable, depending on the supply chain in use.

-### List of Supply Chain Resources for Workload Object
+### List of Supply Chain resources for workload object

 | Supply Chain Resource                 | Output Type              | Purpose                                                                                         | Basic | Testing | Scanning |
 |---------------------------------------|--------------------------|-------------------------------------------------------------------------------------------------|-------|---------|----------|